Kessel472/SOC-development-/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 **REMEMBER - YOUR IP WILL BE DIFFERENT**

-Write this IP down so we can use it again later.
+Write this (Windows) IP down so we can use it again later.

 Let’s continue by opening a **Kali** instance.